victoryRo/podman_cmd/README.md

 ## First container

-Corre un contenedor y abre una conexion interactiva con proceso.
+corre un contenedor y abre una conexion interactiva con proceso.

-Runs a container and opens an interactive connection with the process.
+runs a container and opens an interactive connection with the process.
 ```sh
 podman run -it --name myfedora fedora /bin/sh
 ```

-Con esta secuencia, volveremos a nuestro indicador de shell mientras el contenedor sigue ejecutándose.
+con esta secuencia, volveremos a nuestro indicador de shell mientras el contenedor sigue ejecutándose.

-With this sequence, we will return to our shell prompt while the container continues to run.
+with this sequence, we will return to our shell prompt while the container continues to run.
 ```sh
 CTRL + p  y CTRL + q
 ```